smoltcp-rs/ENC424J600/README.md

     *   This socket waits for a single incoming TCP packet on the said port, and sends a TCP packet holding a text of greeting on the port.
     *   Note that once a greeting is sent, the port is closed immediately.
 Further packets received by the controller are dropped until the initiator closes the port.

-This program assumes that **GPIO PA1** is connected to SPISEL of the Ethernet module.
-The program output is logged via ITM.
+This program assumes that the **SPI1** port is connected to the Ethernet module, and the **GPIO PA1** pin is connected to its SPISEL pin.
+The program output is logged via ITM stimulus port 0.

 #### How-to

-1. On a console window, run OpenOCD and debug the example program.
+1. Connect your STM32F407 device to the computer.
+Without changing any code, you may use an STLink V2 debugger.
+Then, on a console window, run OpenOCD and debug the example program.
 Choose your own IPv4 address and prefix length:
     ```sh
     $ nix-shell
     [nix-shell]$ run-openocd-f4x